 This section discusses the material components of the executive compensation program for our executive officers who are named in the "Summary Compensation Table" below.
-In 2021, our "named executive officers" and their positions were as follows:
+In 2022, our "named executive officers" and their positions were as follows:

-- Stephen T. Worland, Ph.D., who serves as President and Chief Executive Officer; - Premal Patel, M.D., Ph.D., our former Chief Medical Officer; - Alana McNulty, who serves as Chief Business Officer; and - Michael Byrnes, who serves as Chief Financial Officer.
+- · Stephen T. Worland, Ph.D., who serves as President and Chief Executive Officer; - Michael Byrnes, who serves as Chief Financial Officer; - Douglas Warner, M.D., who serves as Chief Medical Officer; - Premal Patel, M.D., Ph.D., our former Chief Medical Officer (separated April 1, 2022); and - Alana McNulty, our former Chief Business Officer (separated July 15, 2022).